nikhiilll/DoubtIO/README.md

-# Doubt.IO
+# Doubt.io

-Doubt.IO is a platform for users to ask their doubts pertaining to any topic and get help from other users on the platform.
+Doubt.io is a platform for users to ask their doubts pertaining to any topic and get help from other users on the platform.
+The users can ask doubts, help others and interact.
-Currently the doubts asked on the platform are related to programming as the initial users are developers themselves.

 ![Logo](https://nikhilprojects.s3.us-west-1.amazonaws.com/doubtio/logo.png)